Are California nuclear waste canisters cracking?

 No one knows because there is no technology to inspect or repair cracks in these thin stainless steel canisters.

-Southern California Edison has no adequate plan to replace cracked canisters and their monitoring system only alerts us after the canisters leak radiation into the environment.
-Yet they plan to buy more of these inferior canisters.
+Southern California Edison has no adequate plan to replace cracked canisters at San Onofre and their monitoring system only alerts us after the canisters leak radiation into the environment.

 Conditions for cracking were found on a Diablo Canyon canister in service for only two years.
 The Diablo Canyon nuclear power plant is located near the Pacific Ocean in San Luis Obispo County.
 Salt in marine environments corrodes stainless steel and leads to cracks.
 Numerous other environmental factors can also corrode thin steel canisters, but the NRC has not evaluated those yet.
 More…

-*Handout: Reasons to buy thick nuclear waste dry storage casks and myths about nuclear waste storage, January 30, 2015.
+*HANDOUT: Reasons to buy thick nuclear waste dry storage casks and myths about nuclear waste storage, April 16, 2015

 Take action now